katumwalauren/javascript/note.md

 //>>“Cloning” is defined as making a copy of the original object with same properties included in it.
 These JavaScript objects are stored in memory with the help of references.
 // person is not iterable means person is on the right hand side of the assigment
 // modification of an object means changing something in an object
+// returning means return result without console logging inside the function
+// object.assign assigns object to a new result
+//an expretion is something that produces a value
+//htm can be coded in a text string
+//method is defined using object.method()
+//an operater is avalid parameter
+ >> a parameter is a named variable passed in a function eg function getInitialLetters(name)
+//one parameter should be passed for each argument
+>>an argument is an object wc is local to the function and can be used to access a parameter called in a function function doubleIt(num) {
+    return num * num;
+}
+console.log(doubleIt(7)) double it is an argument code to obtain a random number eg 5 and 9 => Math.floor((Math.random() * 5) + 5)
+//wen defining a variable, let is used
+//javascript values are comprised of (javascript types)=> booleans, strings, number, arrays etc
+//math.max is used to get the greatest number